 Now that you’ve set up your Instagram and Facebook profiles for business, you’re ready to generate social media traffic from these social media platforms.

-To find out how to actually sell on Instagram with a Sellfy store, follow our 9-step guide.
+To find out how to actually sell on Instagram with a Sellfy store, follow our guide.

 Speaking of ads, let’s move on to using paid ads.

 Use paid or targeted ads

 At some point, you’ll find that incorporating paid social media advertising into your business plan will become a necessary course of action.